Aortic Valve Replacement: Minimally Invasive

 blood circulate through your leg veins.

 You will probably need to stay in the hospital for several days, but this may vary Make sure you have someone to drive you home from the hospital.
 You will also need some help at home for a while.

 Be sure to keep all follow-up appointments.
-You probably will have your stitches or Be aware that you may tire easily after the surgery, but you will gradually start recover your strength.
+You'll likely have your stitches or staples Be aware that you may tire easily after the surgery, but you will slowly start to recover your strength.
 Recovery time after minimally invasive valve surgery tends to be less than for an open aortic valve replacement.

 After you go home, take your temperature and weigh yourself every day.
 Tell your healthcare provider if your temperature is over 100.4°F (38°C) or as directed, or if your weight Ask your provider when it is safe for you to drive.

-Follow all the instructions your healthcare provider gives you for medicine, exercise, Make sure all your dentists and other healthcare providers know about your medical
+Follow all the directions your provider gives you for medicine, exercise, diet, and Make sure all your dentists and other healthcare providers know about your medical